bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 $ exiftool profile.pdf
 ```

-Boom — ReportLab shows up in the metadata like "hey bestie, wanna pwn me!".
+Boom!
+ReportLab shows up in the metadata like "hey bestie, wanna pwn me!".
 Turns out, ReportLab has [CVE-2023-33733](https://github.com/c53elyas/CVE-2023-33733), a vuln so unhinged it basically lets you cosplay as the server’s Python interpreter.
 Like bruh, imagine putting your resume into LinkedIn and suddenly LinkedIn starts running your shell commands.
 So naturally, I stuffed my bio with something... special:

 ```html
 <para>